tobiasritscher/ServerlessProjects/README.md

 We put OpenFaas on a [raspberry pie](https://faas.ritscher.ch) and used a selfhosted [docker registry](https://dockerhub.ritscher.ch) to deploy the docker container with the cloud function.

 ## [P05:](/Labs/Lab05)
-[Display_Blogs](https://github.zhaw.ch/nguyesyd/SCAD-CLUELESS/tree/master/Labs/Lab05/display_blogs)/[link](https://hello-python-yiw4r3uyta-oa.a.run.app/): We made a short-lived container that runs in the GCP, that displays a list of our blog posts.
+- [Display_Blogs](https://github.zhaw.ch/nguyesyd/SCAD-CLUELESS/tree/master/Labs/Lab05/display_blogs)/[link](https://hello-python-yiw4r3uyta-oa.a.run.app/): We made a short-lived container that runs in the GCP, that displays a list of our blog posts.
 It's a flask server that returns an HTML page with the list of blogs.
+- [Database](https://github.zhaw.ch/nguyesyd/SCAD-CLUELESS/tree/master/Labs/Lab05/long-rocket/)/[link](https://scaddb.ritscher.ch/): This is one of the long living crates.
+It is written primarily in rust but uses some c dependencies, so that we satisfy the given poligot requirements.
+Additionally to enable a persistent data state we host it on our own service with a dedicated docker volumn mounted in at all time.